Basel-anaya/ChessAI-Unity-2D/README.md

 This game was created by Basel Anaya.
 If you have any questions or comments, you can reach me at baselanaya@gmail.com.

 ### License
-This project is licensed under the [Your License] License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE v3.0 License.
 See the LICENSE.md file for details